mason-paul/Guernsey-project-1/README.md

 ##### The Index page.

-The index page was firstly designed with a photo with that local town with the unique buses
+The index page was firstly designed with a photo with that local town with the unique buses with historical information about Guernsey with the Google maps at the bottom to allow users to know exactly  where the Island is.

+##### The Activities page.

+This page is to inform users

 ### code used and learnt